Dosa (1 Piece) and English Vada (100 G)

 Portion Control

-Include healthy fats such as avocados, nuts, or a drizzle of olive oil to help stabilize blood sugar levels.
+Incorporate healthy fats like avocado or a tablespoon of olive oil into your meal to help stabilize blood sugar levels.

 Find Glucose response for your favourite foods